Stew Days Are the Best Days

 - Chicken broth.
 Homemade or store-bought is fine.
 If you’re using store bought go for a low sodium variety so you can control the salt level to your tastes.
 Beef broth will also work here.

 - Whole tomatoes.
 I use Roma tomatoes.
+They are meaty and low in water, ideal for the sauce base.

 - All-purpose flour.
 A light dusting of flour on the beef will encourage a brown outer crust to form when searing.
 This crust will give the beef tons of flavor!